 The Company generally receives the proceeds of its customers' maturing certificates of deposit from the certificate issuer and remits the proceeds to the customer on the maturity date.
 Occasionally, there is a slight delay in the receipt of principal from the issuer.
-In those instances, as a service to its customers, the Company advances the principal to its customers on the maturity date.
-There were no advances as of December 31, 2020 or December 31, 2019.
+In those instances, as a service to its customers, the Company advances the principal to its customers on the maturity date and reports these as Other Assets.
+There were \$496,000 in advances due from issuers as of December 31, 2021.
+There were no advances as of December 31, 2020.